-In turn, on November 16, 2022, students will submit a maximum five-page (double-spaced) summary and give a five-minute presentation (from a first-person perspective), describing:
+In turn, on November 13, 2024, students will submit a maximum five-page (double-spaced) summary and give a five-minute presentation (from a first-person perspective), describing:

-- initial interests in the agency (or agencies) chosen - outreach to establish contact/contacts at the agency, i.e., including successful strategies

-- background research on the agency (e.g., when, why and how it was created; its primary functions; its role in the transport planning community; its governing body, primary projects, and funding sources - choice of a project to focus on - experience interviewing an agency planner familiar with the organization's current thinking and your focus project - experience(s) at public meetings or a public forum - lessons learned from the experience - final observations (e.g., expectations vs. actual experience, recommendations).
+- initial interests in the agency (or agencies) chosen - outreach to establish contact/contacts at the agency, i.e., including successful strategies - background research on the agency (e.g., when, why and how it was created; its primary functions; its role in the transport planning community; its governing body, primary projects, and funding sources - choice of a project to focus on - experience interviewing an agency planner familiar with the organization's current thinking and your focus project - experience(s) at public meetings or a public forum - lessons learned from the experience - final observations (e.g., expectations vs. actual experience, recommendations).

-Each student will keep a diary of EA activities, which will serve as a valuable resource at the end of the semester, when a summary of semester activities is submitted.
+Throughout the semester, each student in the course will keep a diary of EA activities, which will serve as a valuable resource at the end of the semester, when a summary of semester activities is submitted.

-The instructors will provide a list of possible engagement activity opportunities early in the semester.
+The instructors will provide a list of possible EA opportunities early in the semester so that students can begin to make agency connections.